Blaize-Egelhof/task-pilot-api/README.md

 ### Content:
 - The creation of this API database was provided through the step by step guide of the C.I.
 DRF-API walkthrough project.
 - All classes & functions have been credited.
+- Thank you to my mentor Lauren Nicole for helping me throughout this project and helping me stay on the right track !
+YOU ARE AMAZING.

 ### Media:
 - All Images have been used from CleanPNG for this back-end repository.
 [CleanPNG](https://www.cleanpng.com/)